Skip to main content

 • Home care has rules.
 Needing help at home does not always mean a program can start care right away.

-• Donations are not required for many aging services.
-Some meal or ride programs may ask for a donation, but ask staff what happens if you cannot pay.
+• Donations may be suggested.
+Some meal or ride programs ask for donations.
+Ask what happens if you cannot pay.

 Common mistakes to avoid